John Dendahl

 John Dendahl (September 28, 1938 - November 9, 2013) was an American business executive, Republican politician, and syndicated columnist from New Mexico.
 While attending the University of Colorado, he led two NCAA champion skiing teams, won three individual NCAA titles and was a member of the U.S. ski team at the 1960 Winter Olympics.
 He was inducted into the University of Colorado Athletic Hall of Fame and the New Mexico Ski Hall of Fame.

 Childhood and education

 Dendahl was born September 28, 1938, in Santa Fe, New Mexico where his great grandparents emigrated from Germany in the 1870s.
 His parents were John D. and Eleanor (née Hoge) Dendahl.
 The elder Dendahl owned a merchant business established in 1901 by his grandfather, Johann, and operated by the family for three generations.

 Dendahl attended public schools and graduated from Santa Fe High School in 1956.
 He attended the University of Colorado in Boulder and graduated in 1961 with bachelor's degrees in electrical engineering (electronics) and business administration (finance).
 He was a member of Phi Gamma Delta fraternity and was the university's Outstanding Senior Athlete in 1960.
+He was also a cross-country skier on the 1960 U.S. Olympic team in Squaw Valley.